-The REALTORS® Association of Hamilton-Burlington (RAHB) reported 1,317 sales were processed through the RAHB Multiple Listing Service®(MLS®) System in May, 27 per cent fewer than the same month last year and 18 per cent fewer than the 10-year average for the month.
+The REALTORS® Association of Hamilton-Burlington (RAHB) reported 948 sales of residential properties located within the RAHB market area were processed through the Multiple Listing Service®(MLS®) System in September, 2018.This is a 4.6 per cent increase over the same month last year.
+Year to date, sales are 18.8 per cent lower than last year at this same time.

 The Sales to New Listings Ratio, which can point to whether a market is in favour of sellers (above 60 per cent) or buyers (below 40 per cent) was 50.1 per cent.
 This indicates the overall residential market for the RAHB area is in a balanced position (between 40 to 60 per cent).
 Last year for September, the ratio was at 43.7 per cent – still considered balanced but trending towards a buyers’ market.

 “A balanced market is good for everyone – buyers and sellers both,” says RAHB CEO George O’Neill.
 “There is a good inventory of listings and a good number of buyers.
 The three-month inventory of listings is the highest we’ve seen in a September for the last five years.”

 The number of sales for single family properties within the entire RAHB market fell compared to last year, while the average sale price remained virtually the same.
 Townhouse sales activity was down from 2017, and the average townhouse sale price was down from last year, as well.
 Apartment-style property sales were down from last year; however, average sale price was up compared to September 2017.